iotaledger/documentation/channels/0.1/introduction/get-started.md

     }
     ```

-9. In the `main()` function, add the code to connect to an IOTA node, define your channel address and message identifier, and call the `get_announcement()` function
+8. In the `main()` function, add the code to connect to an IOTA node, define your channel address and message identifier, and call the `get_announcement()` function

     ```rust
     // Connect to a node and pass this object to the function let mut client = iota_client::Client::new("https://nodes.devnet.iota.org:443");

-    // Subscribers need the channel address and announce message identifier to be able to subscribe to a channel let channel_address = "PDDEPZGGFQCMGQJBZEEZOJUQLANOMLFNCVOTJQQBPABFIAPVKLMLMOFKAUWYXSCZLKPKNLR9JPTKGLXVQ";
+    // Subscribers need the channel address and `Announce` message identifier to be able to authenticate messages on a channel let channel_address = "PDDEPZGGFQCMGQJBZEEZOJUQLANOMLFNCVOTJQQBPABFIAPVKLMLMOFKAUWYXSCZLKPKNLR9JPTKGLXVQ";
     let announce_message_identifier = "NIVMCSOJZHMVAQQHSBTMRKKVNNX";